Sa'id ibn Abd al-Malik: Governor of Palestine

 During the relatively short caliphate of al-Walid II (r.
 743–744), Sa'id was appointed governor of Palestine.
 He was known to have governed the district well.
 According to al-Tabari, when al-Walid II was killed in 744, the Arab tribes of Palestine, led by Sa'id ibn Rawh, a chieftain of the Banu Judham and son of Rawh ibn Zinba, opted for their local Umayyad patron, Yazid ibn Sulayman ibn Abd al-Malik, to be their governor.
 To that end, they demanded that Sa'id, who was encamped in Beersheba or in the vicinity of Bayt Jibrin, vacate the governorship.
 Sa'id obliged and sought safety with al-Walid II's successor, Yazid III, in Damascus.
 The latter subsequently sent an expedition against the rebels in Palestine.
 Sa'id's governorship lasted fourteen months, between February 743 and April 744.

 In excavations carried out by an Israeli archaeological team in Beit Shean in 1990, a broken bronze weight produced on the orders of Sa'id was unearthed.
 The weight was most likely produced in Ramla or Jerusalem.
 In addition to the Muslim statement of belief, the surviving portion of the rare weight bore an inscription in Kufic Arabic that read: "Ordered by the Amir Sa'id ibn Abd al-Malik at the hands of ...".

 Death and descendants

-Sa'id was killed alongside dozens of other Umayyads in a massacre by the Abbasids at the Abu Futrus river near Ramla in the wake of the Abbasids' toppling of the Umayyad state in 750.
+Along with other princes descended from Abd al-Malik, including Sa'id's brothers Bakkar and Muhammad, Sa'id gave the oaths of allegiance to Caliph Marwan II (r.
+744–750), a nephew of Abd al-Malik, at Dayr Ayyub in 744.
+Sa'id was killed alongside dozens of other Umayyads in a massacre by the Abbasids at the Abu Futrus river near Ramla in the wake of the Abbasids' toppling of the Umayyads in 750.

 Following the Abbasid takeover of Syria, Sa'id's grandsons, the brothers al-Asbagh ibn Muhammad, Hisham ibn Muhammad, and al-Walid ibn Muhammad, established themselves with other Umayyads in al-Andalus, where the Umayyad prince Abd al-Rahman I established the Emirate of Cordoba.
 Al-Asbagh married a sister of Abd al-Rahman I and their descendants held high-ranking positions as qadis (judges) and commanders.
 The family of Hisham was based in Seville.
 Al-Walid's family, the Banu A'isha, also held high ranks in the Emirate.